ccrma/chuck-website/smuck/doc/walkthru.md

 {
     // how many voices our instrument has (for polyphony) 10 => int n_voices;
-    setVoices(n_voices); // This sets important class variables that are used by the ezScorePlayer, so make sure to call it with however many voices you want to allocate!
+    numVoices(n_voices); // This sets important class variables that are used by the ezScorePlayer, so make sure to call it with however many voices you want to allocate!
     SinOsc oscs[n_voices];
     Gain g => outlet;     // outlet lets us connect to any output! (e.g. myInstrument inst => Nrev rev => dac) g.gain(0.1);